 What Does Your Urine Say About You?

 A urinalysis paints your doctor a picture of who you are and what might be going on inside your body.
 Are you healthy?
-Are you a safe candidate for surgery?
-Are you pregnant?
+Will you be a safe candidate for surgery?
+Could you bepregnant?
 Do you have an infection?
 Do you use drugs?
-We think you’ll be surprised by what your urine says about you.
+What your urine says about you might actually surprise you!

 What is a urinalysis?

 A urinalysis is a test that examines the appearance, concentration, and contents of your urine.
 It is the physical, chemical and microscopic analysis of urine used to:

 - Diagnose a variety of disorders, such as urinary tract infections, kidney disease, kidney stones, liver disease, diabetes or pregnancy.

 - Screen for infection, renal disease, and poorly controlled or undetected diabetes which might otherwise negatively affect an operation.